Shashank-Holla/diffusion-controlnet-sag/README.md

 ### 3.2.
 Install CLI application and run

 This repository is also available as CLI application.
 Build files are available in `dist` folder in this repository.
+Control Image and style weights path must be absolute.
+Valid Control Image is required if controlnet model is provided.

 Clone repository and change directory-